Alex-Fuster/network_coevolution/README.md

-# Trapped in the Web: Network Architectures Spread Coevolution and Shape Adaptation
+# Trapped in the web: network architectures spread coevolution and shape adaptation

 ## Authors